incoming-inc/ios-template-app/widget-integration.md

 #### Zip Archive method

-From the Incoming PVN SDK zip archive distribution, drag the TodayWidget subfolder to your project, adding them to widget target.
+From the Sourse PVN SDK zip archive distribution, drag the TodayWidget subfolder to your project, adding them to widget target.

 ##### Configure the widget target Linker Flags